kedNalatacId/alttp_sm_combo_randomizer_rom/json_config_options.md

     - Ignored when surprise mode is set
     - Boolean
     - Whether the low health beep should play or not
+- map_icons
+    - Optional
+    - Ignored when surprise mode is set
+    - Boolean
+    - Whether or not keycard map icons appera on the SM map
 - oldcards
     - Optional
     - Ignored when surprise mode is set